Ask Safely: Privacy-Aware LLM Query Generation for Knowledge Graphs: Privacy-Aware Q A

 \section{Privacy-Aware Q\&A}

 In this paper, we investigate how to leverage the contextualization and generalization capabilities of LLMs to automatically query sensitive data from KGs using natural language questions, which may themselves contain sensitive information.
-Our approach enables users to rely on third-party generative LLM services without sharing sensitive data -- critical in scenarios constrained by organizational policies, ethical standards, non-disclosure agreements, or legal frameworks.
+We propose \textit{AskSafely}, a privacy-aware query generation method that enables users to rely on third-party generative LLM services without sharing sensitive data --- critical in scenarios constrained by organizational policies, ethical standards, non-disclosure agreements, or legal frameworks.
 Throughout this paper, we illustrate our method using the METAQA dataset~\cite{zhang2018variational}, which, although it does not contain sensitive data, is treated as if all values in the KG were sensitive.

 When generating KG queries from natural language questions using LLMs, there are two main sources of potential sensitive data leakage.
-First, the contextual information provided to the LLM, which often includes the data from the KG itself~\cite{avila2024framework, alekseev2025benefits, tian2025systematic, ao2025lightprof, ma2025debate}.
+First, the contextual information provided to the LLM, which often includes the data from the KG itself~\cite{avila2024framework,alekseev2025benefits,tian2025systematic,ao2025lightprof,ma2025debate}.
 Second, the user’s question may contain sensitive information in its text; for example ``Other than Bad Boys, which movies did Will Smith and Martin Lawrence co-star in?'' implies prior collaboration between the actors, which could be considered private information.

 Below, we describe how our method addresses each of these challenges.